-Organic carbon is overestimated in most regions in the CMAQ521 simulation (Figs. S16 - S21), particularly in the winter and spring, where overestimations exceed 0.8 ugm-3 in many regions.
+Organic carbon is overestimated in most regions in the CMAQ521 simulation (Figs. S16-S21), particularly in the winter and spring, where overestimations exceed $0.8 \,\mu g \,m^{-3}$ in many regions.
 There are also relatively large underestimations of OC in the West region in winter and the Northern Rockies and Plains region in spring and summer in the CMAQ521 simulation.
-In the CMAQ531 simulation, almost all the large over- and underestimations are eliminated, and the smaller overestimations are significantly reduced.
-Organic carbon remains overestimated in the Northeast, Ohio Valley, and Upper Midwest regions in spring in the CMAQ531 simulation, with smaller overestimates in the other seasons, and slight underestimate (< 0.4 ugm-3) in the Northern Rockies and Plains region in spring and summer.
-The underestimation of OC (SOA) in summer in the southeastern U.S. noted in previous version of CMAQ (Appel et al., 2017; Murphy et al., 2017; Xu et al., 2018; Zhang et al., 2018) has been eliminated in CMAQ531 and replaced with a small overestimation.
-The reasons for the dramatic improvement in OC performance in the CMAQ531 simulation are discussed in detail in Section 4.2.
-Elemental carbon is generally unbiased in CMAQ521 simulation (Figs. S22 - S27) except in the western U.S., particularly the Northwest region, where EC is overestimated at CSN sites by 0.4 - 1.0 μg m-3.
+In the CMAQ531 simulation, almost all the large overestimations and underestimations are eliminated, and the smaller overestimations are significantly reduced.
+Organic carbon remains overestimated in the Northeast, Ohio Valley, and Upper Midwest regions in spring in the CMAQ531 simulation, with smaller overestimates in the other seasons and slight underestimate (< 0.4 μ g m-3) in the Northern Rockies and Plains region in spring and summer.
+The underestimation of OC (SOA) in summer in the southeastern US noted in previous version of CMAQ (Appel et al., 2017; Murphy et al., 2017; Xu et al., 2018; Zhang et al., 2018) has been eliminated in CMAQ531 and replaced with a small overestimation.
+The reasons for the dramatic improvement in OC performance in the CMAQ531 simulation are discussed in detail in Sect.
+4.2.
+Elemental carbon (EC) is generally unbiased in CMAQ521 simulation (Figs. S22-S27) except in the western US, particularly the Northwest region, where EC is overestimated at CSN sites by $0.4-1.0 \,\mu g \,m^{-3}$.
 The large seasonal overestimation of EC in the Northwest region is significantly reduced or eliminated in the CMAQ531 simulation, along with several of the larger RMSE values.

-Particulate NO_3^- and TNO_3 is underestimated for most seasons and regions (Figs. S28 - S35) in the CMAQ521 simulation, with the largest underestimation in the western U.S. in spring and summer.
-There is also a notably overestimation of NO_3^- in the Northwest region, particularly in the spring and summer.
-However, even the largest under- and overestimations by percent value (NMB) are still relatively small in absolute value (MB ± 0.4 μg m-3).
-Particulate NO3- continues to be underestimated for many regions in the CMAQ531 simulation, however the prior overestimation in the Northwest region is eliminated.
-The difference in NO3- between the two simulations is likely largely driven by the implementation of BiDi in the CMAQ531 simulation along with smaller differences due to some of the other updates to the modeling system.
-Performance for particulate SO42- is generally good for most regions and seasons for both the CMAQ521 and CMAQ531 simulations (Figs. S36 - S43), except in the Northwest region where NMB values exceed 40% throughout the year (however MB values are < 0.4 μg m-3) in both simulations.
-Particulate SO42- concentrations increase slightly in the CMAQ531 simulation, improving the underestimations in CMAQ521 but increasing the overestimations.
-Overall however, the difference in SO42- concentrations between the two simulations is relatively small and would not have a large impact on the difference in total PM{2.5} performance between the two simulations.
+Particulate NO_3^- and TNO_3 are underestimated for most seasons and regions (Figs. S28-S35) in the CMAQ521 simulation, with the largest underestimation in the western US in spring and summer.
+There is also a notable overestimation of NO_3^- in the Northwest region, particularly in the spring and summer.
+However, even the largest underestimations and overestimations by percent value (NMB) are still relatively small in absolute value (MB $\pm 0.4 \,\mu g \,m^{-3}$).
+Particulate NO_3^- continues to be underestimated for many regions in the CMAQ531 simulation; however, the prior overestimation in the Northwest region is eliminated.
+The difference in NO_3^- between the two simulations is likely largely driven by the implementation of BiDi in the CMAQ531 simulation, along with smaller differences due to some of the other updates to the modeling system.
+Performance for particulate SO_4^{2-} is generally good for most regions and seasons for both the CMAQ521 and CMAQ531 simulations (Figs. S36-S43), except in the Northwest region where NMB values exceed 40% throughout the year (however MB values are $< 0.4 \,\mu g \, m^{-3}$) in both simulations.
+Particulate SO_4^{2-} concentrations increase slightly in the CMAQ531 simulation, improving the underestimations in CMAQ521 but increasing the overestimations.
+Overall, however, the difference in SO_4^{2-} concentrations between the two simulations is relatively small and would not have a large impact on the difference in total $PM{2.5}$ performance between the two simulations.

-Figures S44 - S47 show the SO2 performance for the two CMAQ simulations, which indicates similar performance for SO2 for the two simulations, as well, with slightly higher SO2 mixing ratios indicated in the CMAQ531 simulation, particularly in the eastern U.S. regions in the winter.
-However, as with SO_4^{2-} , these differences have small absolute values, with very little effect on MB.
-Finally, the performance for NO_X (Figs. S48 - S49) is also very similar between CMAQ521 and CMAQ531, and the only notable difference is a larger underestimation (but reduced RMSE) of NO_X in the Northwest region in the CMAQ531 simulation.
+Figures S44-S47 show the SO2 performance for the two CMAQ simulations, which indicates similar performance for SO2 for the two simulations as well, with slightly higher SO2 mixing ratios indicated in the CMAQ531 simulation, particularly in the eastern US regions in the winter.
+However, as with SO42-, these differences have small absolute values, with very little effect on MB.
+Finally, the performance for NO_x (Figs. S48-S49) is also very similar between CMAQ521 and CMAQ531, and the only notable difference is a larger underestimation (but reduced RMSE) of NO_x in the Northwest region in the CMAQ531 simulation.